-For a hike with a difference, the iconic Glass House Mountains has you covered.
+For a hike with a difference, the iconic Glass House Mountains have you covered.

 Both Mt Beerwah and Mt Tibrogargan are essentially free rock climbs instead of traditional hikes – and you’ll be using hands and feet to scramble up the rock face.

-Mt Beerwah is the highest of the Glasshouse Mountains making it a slightly more difficult climb than Tibrogargan.
+Mt Beerwah is the highest of the Glass House Mountains making it a slightly more difficult climb than Mt Tibrogargan.

-I tackled the 364 metre Mt Tibrogargan with a friend a few months back and wasn’t really sure what to expect.
+I tackled the 364m Mt Tibrogargan with a friend a few months back and wasn’t really sure what to expect.
 It was a humid day on the tail end of summer and I sweat a lot!
 It was hard work.

 About a third of the route up Mt Tibrogargan is a hike, and then you hit the rockface.
 The first section is the steepest and most challenging.
 If you’re scared of heights, don’t even try.
 There are parts that are almost vertical and you’ll need upper arm strength to pull yourself up.